How to Make Habits Stick

 • REWARD[1] I’ve written a letter!

-The beauty of habits is that mundane details don’t cloud up our consciousness.
-It allows us to focus our decisions on bigger, better things like where to go to eat, what color dress to wear, or what religion to observe.
+With habits, mundane details don’t cloud our consciousness, which lets us focus decisions elsewhere.
+We can choose more important things like where to eat, what color dress to wear, or what religion to observe.

 We are creatures of habit.
 Except for whatever we call the soul that makes us human, all animals are merely mental and physical habit machines.
-Even abstract non-habit things like feelings and beliefs are partly made of habits.
+Non-habit and abstract things like feelings and beliefs still have habit-based portions.

 These trigger-method-reward habits expand outward from our present awareness as well: